 (9) “College premises” shall include all campuses of the college, wherever located, and includes all land, buildings, facilities, vehicles, equipment, and other property owned, used, or controlled by the college.

 (10) “Student” includes all persons taking courses at or through the college, whether on a full-time or part-time basis, and whether such courses are credit courses, non-credit courses, on-line courses, or otherwise.
-Persons who withdraw after allegedly violating the code, who are not officially enrolled for particular term but who have a continuing relationship with the college, or who have been notified of their acceptance for admission are considered “students.”
+Persons who withdraw after allegedly violating the code, who are not officially enrolled for particular term but who have a continuing relationship with the college, or who have been notified of their acceptance for admission are considered “students” for purposes of this Chapter.

 (11) “Business day” means a week-day, excluding weekends and college holidays.

+(12) A “Complainant” is an alleged victim of sexual misconduct.

+(13) “Sexual misconduct” has the meaning ascribed to this term in WAC 132__-__-____ (__)

 WAC 132__ -125-015 - INITIATION OF DISCIPLINARY ACTION